 - Allogeneic hematopoietic stem cell transplant.
 With an allogeneic transplant, the stem cells come from a donor — often a sibling but sometimes another volunteer — whose cells are considered a "match" for the patient.
 The process of finding a match is called tissue typing (or HLA [human leukocyte antigen] typing).
 HLA is a protein on the surface of blood cells.
 Basically, the more "HLA markers" a child and the potential donor have in common, the greater the chance that the transplant will be successful.

 Unlike with an autologous transplant, there is a risk of a child's body rejecting the donated cells.
+This means that the body's own immune cells destroy the transplanted stem cells because they sense they are foreign.
 Sometimes, despite the donor being a good match, the transplant simply may not take.
 Other times, the donor cells can begin to make immune cells that attack the recipient's body.
 This condition is called graft-versus-host disease, and can be quite serious.
-Fortunately, most cases are successfully treated with steroids and other medications.
+Fortunately, most cases are successfully treated with steroids and other medicines.

 Sometimes, an upside of graft-versus-host disease is that the newly transplanted cells recognize the body's cancer cells as different or foreign, and actually work to fight them.